cloudqubes/number-crunch/README.md

 # Overview
-`number-crunch` is a simple Go lang web application to play around with Kubernetes.
+`number-crunch` is a simple Go lang web application that listens on port 8080.
-It listens on port 8080.
+You can use this application for Kubernetes learning.

 # Get started